 D. Douglas Dorman, Vice President of Human Resources and Chief Human Resource Officer, joined Greenville Health System in 1996.
 Dorman is responsible for the health system’s employment, employee relations, compensation, benefits, employee education, diversity, child care services, employee health and language services.

-Before joining GHS, he served as vice president of human resources for Horizon Hospital System in western Pennsylvania.
+Before joining Prisma Health, he served as vice president of human resources for Horizon Hospital System in western Pennsylvania.

 Dorman is a Fellow in the American College of Healthcare Executives and certified as a Senior Professional in Human Resources.
 He earned a bachelor’s degree in religion from Middlebury College in Vermont and a master’s degree in business administration from the University System of New Hampshire.

 Malcolm W. Isley, Vice President of Strategic Services, joined Greenville Health System in 2007.
 Isley is responsible for strategic planning and strategy development, business and network development, marketing, communications and affiliations.